scala/scala3/docs/docs/reference/metaprogramming/tasty-reflect.md

 ## API: From quotes and splices to TASTy reflect trees and back

 With `quoted.Expr` and `quoted.Type` we can compute code but also analyze code by inspecting the ASTs.
-[Macros](./macros.md) provides the guarantee that the generation of code will be type-correct.
+[Macros](./macros.md) provide the guarantee that the generation of code will be type-correct.
 Using TASTy Reflect will break these guarantees and may fail at macro expansion time, hence additional explicit checks must be done.